ethansilvas/windows-defender-configuration-analysis/README.md

 In this project I review and update a system's Windows Defender antivirus and firewall configurations.

-## Windows Defender Antivirus
+## Part 1: Windows Defender Antivirus

+### Identify any current threats

-First I will assess the current state of the **Windows Security** settings for the machine.
+First I will assess the current state of the system's antivirus and its configurations.

 These settings can be found by navigating through:
 	1. Click the Windows *Start* button